Webosaurs

-Webosaurs is a former MMORPG (Massively Multiplayer Online Role Playing Game), which involved a virtual world containing online games and activities, developed by American studio Reel FX Entertainment.
-Players could use cartoon dinosaur-avatars and play in a landscape-set world, with a variety of different themes.
-Beta-testing was made available to the general public on June 25, 2009 and expanded, making it an online community.
-In 2012, Webosaurs shut down for unknown reasons.
-Free non-memberships were available, revenue was predominantly raised through paid memberships, allowing players to access additional features (such as the ability to buy more virtual clothing, and in-game pets through use of in-game currency.)

-The game was designed for ages 5–12.
-Thus a major focus from the developers was built on child safety, including offering a "Safe Chat" mode, where users could select their comments from a menu; filtering that prevented swearing and the revelation of personal information; and moderators (along with veteran players) who policed the game.
+Webosaurs was a massively multiplayer online game developed by American studio Reel FX Entertainment.
+Players explored a virtual world using dinosaur avatars and could socialize with other players, play mini-games, and decorate their homes.
+Beta-testing started on June 25, 2009, with the game officially launching on October 22, 2009.
+In 2012, the Webosaurs servers were shut down.

 History and development

 The Webosaurs domain was originally bought in 2007 by Webosaurs Director, Jacques Panis, after noticing a lack of a popular virtual world in which his two sons could safely interact with each other and others.
 He soon joined VFX company, Reel FX Creative Studios, who also saw the potential to create a unique online environment for others to interact in.
 Reel FX hired the Metaverse Mod Squad to provide moderation services to the game, and outsourced development to two other companies.
 After two years of development, Webosaurs released into closed-beta on June 25, 2009, and then proceeded with 4 months of beta testing.
 Webosaurs officially went into general availability on October 22, 2009.

-On September 30, 2011, after months of development, Reel FX released a major new update dubbed: "Webosaurs: Rise of Spike."
-This update was informally known as, "Webosaurs 2.0," as this had been the first major update in many months.
-This update added many new elements to game play, including "missions" around the game, where the player must adventure the island to figure out why the antagonist, "Spike," is attempting to take over the island.
-Also released was a multiplayer "monster" battle, where players battle an evil monster, known as, "OKAVANGO who serves Spike.
-The monster attacked the room where the players were, while the players fought back using weapons in the game.
-Players could also level up, and unlock rewards for doing so.
+On September 30, 2011, Reel FX released a major new update, Rise of Spike.
+The update added new missions where the player must explore the island to figure out why the game's antagonist, Spike, is attempting to take over the island.
+Also released was a multiplayer battle, where players battled a large monster who served Spike.
+Players could also level up and earn rewards for doing so.